janttila/InventorAddin/README.md

 Easy Inventor addin template for Inventor version 2025 and newer.
 For vb.net

-Put the .zip in Visual studios ProjectTemplates folder.
+Put the .zip from the Package folder in Visual studios ProjectTemplates folder.

 In the create a new project, Search for InventorAddinTemplate.
 <br><br>